 - You will be at risk for developing type 2 diabetes after pregnancy.

-Getting tested for gestational diabetes is part of regular prenatal care (care during pregnancy) and usually happens between 24 and 28 weeks of pregnancy.
+Getting tested for gestational diabetes is part of regular prenatal care (care during pregnancy).
+The test is usually done between 24 and 28 weeks of pregnancy.

-Testing for gestational diabetes is covered under the Affordable Care Act.
-Depending on your insurance plan, you may be able to get screened at no cost to you.
+Under the Affordable Care Act, health insurance plans must cover testing for gestational diabetes.
+Depending on your plan, you may be able to get screened at no cost to you.

 What do I ask the doctor?